kaue/next-atlasboard/README.md

 };
 ```

-If you want to do something more interesting like doing some data scraping:
+If you want to do something more interesting, like scraping data for example:

 ```
 var $ = require('cheerio');